Frequently Asked Questions

 Institution Records Officer - Each institution should identify an individual responsible for implementation of the retention schedule and management of the institution’s record keeping processes.

 Ideally, the institution should create a managerial level position responsible for these functions.
-At the Board of Regents level, the agency Records Officer acts as a system- wide coordinator and information source for each institutional officer.
-The Board of Regents records officer is Vernon Davis.
-He can be contacted at 404-962-3226 or firstname.lastname@example.org.
+At the Board of Regents level, the Electronic Records Manager for Georgia Archives acts as a system- wide coordinator and information source for each institutional officer.
+The Electronic Records Manager for Georgia Archives is Christine Garrett.
+She can be contacted at 678-364-3782 or email@example.com.

 Duties of the institution records officer include: developing procedures; ensuring the development of quality record keeping systems, regardless of media type, that meet the business and legal needs of the institution; implementing the approved retention schedule regularly; coordinating the transfer and destruction of institution records; suspending program operation when needed; developing a business or disaster recovery plan; training agency staff in records management policies and procedures; and documenting program implementation through record keeping.
 These responsibilities are discussed below.